Frequently Asked Questions

 All the items listed are supported by all full-priced SiteCommander installations except for those marked with an asterisk, which require a modest additional fee.

 Most hosting companies prohibit file sharing systems on their servers.
 However, as long as the users of your Web sites cannot upload files to the site, there is usually no problem.

 Do you build eCommerce sites?

 Yes.
-We can provide light eCommerce solutions based on shopping cart services from PayPal or e-junkie (recommended).
+We can provide light eCommerce solutions based on simple PayPal buttons or the shopping cart service e-junkie (recommended).

-We can also build full eCommerce solutions based on Authorize.net or other payment processors.
+We can also build full eCommerce solutions based on the Authorize.net payment processor.
 In this case the shopping cart system will be built to your specifications.
 We can handle time-sensitive orders, such as a fast food orders for pickup as soon as possible or at a specific time.